jovsa/jovsa.github.io/_posts/2020-07-11-meta-learning-prod.md

   related idea:
 ---
 ## Background
-Situtaion: Building ML systemes is great (when they work) -> From simple huristics, regression to massive nets.
-This is because we have figured out how to close the cycle time from resrearch idea -> prod.
+Machine learning systems works really well in production.
+This is because the field has figured out a way to tighten the cycle time from research to production.
+However, building ML systems:
-Compliation: Bulding ML systems is quite tedious and requires too much domain knowledge.
- - Change model type and a few assumptions
-  - Is tedious with a lot of redundant steps/choices
-  - Requires too much domain knowledge
+* Is tedious: There are a lot of choices around approach, data, metrics, architecutre for every system.
+The multitude of choices inevitably allows for more chance to make mistakes.
+* Requires a lot of domain knowledge: Around the data, what are the best metrics and what are the weak points of the current model.
-  - High chance of failure and wasted effort
+* High chance of failure: Most projects fail <sup>[1]</sup>.
+This inevitably means there is wasted effort and time.
-  - High maintainance overhead

- - Too much for everyone to do it (silent failures)
+* High maintenance overhead: After you get past the above barriers, you have to maintain this beast on live traffic.

-Q: Having been working in the field and talking to a lot of people - Is there a better way or are we stuck in this tedious hell?
+In addition to facing a lot of these issues first hand over the past few years, I have been spending a lot of time talking to other in the field facing similar problems.
+I wanted to know if there is a better way or are we stuck in this tedious world?
-A: Yes, meta-learning via multi-taks learning

 ```
 https://xkcd.com/1425/
 ```